ajesamson/demo-client/README.md

 ## API Endpoints
-_Note: An example schema has been provided for each endpoint in the swagger documentation._
+_Note: An example schema has been provided for each endpoint in the swagger documentation.
+To download the schema and import to postman, visit `/api/openapi.json`_

 ### App
 - *GET /api*: Check health status